-2. Restaurant Employment
+2. Restaurant employment

-In Manhattan, with 1.6 million residents and the majority of New York City's 44 million visitors annually, more than 7,900 food service establishments employ more than 123,000 workers (U.S. Census, 2006) in jobs which are growing at twice the rate of all employment (NRA, 2006).
-Reflecting this employment growth, high employee turnover, and generally limited educational prerequisites for employment, restaurants are a frequent first employer for many persons, both immigrants and native-born, seeking initial entry into the American labor market.
+In Manhattan, with 1.6 million residents and the majority of New York City's 44 million visitors annually, more than 7900 food service establishments employ more than 123,000 workers (U.S. Census, 2006) in jobs which are growing at twice the rate of all employment (NRA, 2006).
+Reflecting this employment growth, high employee turnover, and limited employment prerequisites, restaurants are a frequent first employer for many persons, both immigrants and native-born, seeking initial entry into the American labor market.
 In fact, more than one out of four American adults obtained their first work experience in a restaurant (NRA, 2009).